dlemstra/AdventOfCode/2020/25/readme.md

 Then, suppose you know that the door's public key is `17807724`.
 By the same process, you can determine that the door's loop size is `11`, because transforming the initial subject number of `7` with a loop size of `11` produces `17807724`.

 At this point, you can use either device's loop size with the other device's public key to calculate the encryption key.
 Transforming the subject number of `17807724` (the door's public key) with a loop size of `8` (the card's loop size) produces the encryption key, `14897079`.
 (Transforming the subject number of `5764801` (the card's public key) with a loop size of `11` (the door's loop size) produces the same encryption key: `14897079`.)

+## --- Part Two ---

+The light turns green and the door unlocks.
+As you collapse onto the bed in your room, your pager goes off!

+"It's an emergency!" the Elf calling you explains.
+"The soft serve machine in the cafeteria on sub-basement 7 just failed and you're the only one that knows how to fix it!
+We've already dispatched a reindeer to your location to pick you up."

+You hear the sound of hooves landing on your balcony.

+The reindeer carefully explores the contents of your room while you figure out how you're going to pay the 50 stars you owe the resort before you leave.
+Noticing that you look concerned, the reindeer wanders over to you; you see that it's carrying a small pouch.

+"Sorry for the trouble," a note in the pouch reads.
+Sitting at the bottom of the pouch is a gold coin with a little picture of a starfish on it.

+Looks like you only needed 49 stars after all.